wayalbhushan/wayalbhushan/README.md

 Welcome to my GitHub repository!
 I'm a passionate cybersecurity engineer currently advancing my skills and knowledge through hands-on projects, real-world problem-solving, and continuous learning.
 This repository serves as a showcase of my journey, including personal projects,vulnerability research, and secure coding practices.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 I'm a cybersecurity enthusiast with a strong focus on:

-Offensive Security: Red teaming, penetration testing, vulnerability assessments, and exploit development.
+###Offensive Security: Red teaming, penetration testing, vulnerability assessments, and exploit development.
-DevSecOps: Automating security in the CI/CD pipeline and cloud security.
+###DevSecOps: Automating security in the CI/CD pipeline and cloud security.
 Currently pursuing B.Tech in Computer Science from IIIT Bhopal.
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]